kiwipom/ktor-wiki/Application.md

 Of course, you don't need to handle URIs manually like this, there is a [routing](Routing) facility that does this and a lot more for you.

-Many functions available on `ApplicationCall` (such as `respondText` above) return `Nothing`, indicating that they can potentially execute asynchronously.
-Such functions should be called last in an interceptor.
+Most functions available on `ApplicationCall` (such as `respondText` above) are `suspend` functions, indicating that they can potentially execute asynchronously.
 See [Pipeline](Pipeline) for more information on mechanics of processing `ApplicationCall`s